BuidlGuidl/hacked-wallet-recovery/README.md

 __YOU DID IT!
 RECOVERY COMPLETE!__

 ## Manually adding assets
-You can manually add assets in three ways:
+You can manually add assets in four ways:
 ### 1. Add a ERC20, ERC721 or ERC1155 by it's details

   Select the "Basic" tab and click "Add" under the asset type you wish to add.
 Follow the prompts to add the contract address, token id(s) etc.